 Messages were targeted towards dispelling that myth and positively focusing on how iron helps babies thrive, as well as including information on how to cope with constipation.
 By outlining the benefit of taking iron and making it easier (by including the constipation advice), more women in the programme now take supplements.
 But making this behaviour attractive and easy was only possible through focus group research.

 Social change marketing

 Social change marketing uses a combination of well-established brand marketing approaches and behavioural science insights to promote and encourage desired healthy behaviour.
 One of the most well-known examples is the UK’s Change4Life campaign.
-Using easily-understood and achievable messages, the campaign drew on the core principle of promoting social norms with audience targeting and a strong brand identity borrowed directly from the commercial marketing playbook.
+Using easily-understood and achievable messages, the campaign drew on the core principle of promoting social norms with audience targeting and a b brand identity borrowed directly from the commercial marketing playbook.
 Results include reaching 99 per cent of targeted families, with nearly half a million families joining and still interacting with the campaign after six months.